yezzyat/yezzyat/README.md

 Youssef Ezzyat, PhD

-Assistant Professor of Psychology and Neuroscience
+Assistant Professor of Psychology <br>
 Swarthmore College

-Director of the Swarthmore Computational Memory Lab
+**Interests:** Cognitive neuroscience; human memory and learning; electrophysiological basis of memory; machine learning and computational methods.

 <!--
 **yezzyat/yezzyat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.